 Considerable gold in the form of bullion or manufactured articles was exported to Mexico.
-Though there was legal ban on the importation of jewelry from the Orient, in a large consignment confiscated at Acapulco in 1767 there are enumerated hundreds of rings, many of which were set with diamonds and rubies, bracelets, pendants, earrings and necklaces and a number of gold religious articles including a cross set with eight diamonds.
+Though there was legal ban on the importation of jewelry from the Orient, in a large consignment confiscated at Acapulco in 1767 there are enumerated hundreds of rings, many of which were set with diamonds and rubies, bracelets, pendants, earrings and nacklaces and a number of gold religious articles including a cross set with eight diamonds.
 On the same occasion officials also seized "a golden bird from China," some jewel-studded sword hilts, and several alligator teeth capped with gold.
-Many unset or uncut gems were also carried to Mexico by the Many unset or uncut gems were also carried to Mexico by the Manila galleon.
-Henry Hawks, an English marchant who spent five years in Mexico in the sixteenth century wrote: "There was a mariner that brought a pearl as big as a doves eggs from thence, and a stone for which the Viceroy would have given 3000 duckets."
+Many unset or uncut gems were also carried to Mexico by the Manila galleon.
+Henry Hawks, an English merchant who spent five years in Mexico in the sixteenth century wrote: "There was a mariner that brought a pearl as big as a doves eggs from thence, and a stone for which the Viceroy would have given 3000 duckets."